-- 2.5 Senior Management should appoint Key Management Personnel including the head of Production, the head of Quality Control, and if at least one of these persons is not responsible for the release of products the Authorised Person(s) designated for the purpose.
+- 2.5 Senior Management should appoint Key Management Personnel including the head of Production, the head of Quality Control, and if at least one of these persons is not responsible for the release of products the Qualified Person(s) designated for the purpose.
 Normally, key posts should be occupied by full-time personnel.
 The heads of Production and Quality Control must be independent from each other.
-In large organisations, it may be necessary to delegate some of the functions listed in 2.7, 2.8 and 2.9.
-Additionally, depending on the size and organisational structure of the company, a separate Head of Quality Assurance or Head of the Quality Unit may be appointed.
-Where such a function exists usually some of the responsibilities described in 2.7, 2.8 and 2.9 are shared with the Head of Quality Control and Head of Production and senior management should therefore take care that roles, responsibilities, and authorities are defined. - 2.6 The head of Production generally has the following responsibilities: - (i) To ensure that products are produced and stored according to the appropriate documentation in order to obtain the required quality; - (ii) To approve the instructions relating to production operations and to ensure their strict implementation; - (iii) To ensure that the production records are evaluated and signed by an authorised person; - (iv) To ensure the qualification and maintenance of his department, premises and equipment; - (v) To ensure that the appropriate validations are done; - (vi) To ensure that the required initial and continuing training of his department personnel is carried out and adapted according to need.
+In large organizations, it may be necessary to delegate some of the functions listed in 2.7, 2.8 and 2.9.
+Additionally, depending on the size and organizational structure of the company, a separate Head of Quality Assurance or Head of the Quality Unit may be appointed.
+Where such a function exists usually some of the responsibilities described in 2.7, 2.8 and 2.9 are shared with the Head of Quality Control and Head of Production and senior management should therefore take care that roles, responsibilities, and authorities are defined. - 2.6 The duties of the Qualified Person(s) are described in the national requirements and can be summarised as follows: - An Qualified Person must ensure that each batch of medicinal products has been manufactured and checked in compliance with the laws in force in that country and in accordance with the requirements of the Marketing Authorisation; - b) The Qualified Person(s) must meet the qualification requirements laid down in the national legislation, they shall be permanently and continuously at the disposal of the holder of the Manufacturing Authorisation to carry out their responsibilities; - c) The responsibilities of an Qualified Person may be delegated, but only to other Qualified Person(s). - 2.7 The head of Production generally has the following responsibilities: - (i) To ensure that products are produced and stored according to the appropriate documentation in order to obtain the required quality;

-- 2.7 The head of Quality Control generally has the following responsibilities: - To approve or reject, as he/she sees fit, starting materials, packaging materials, intermediate, bulk and finished products; - (ii) To ensure that all necessary testing is carried out and the associated records evaluated; - (iii) To approve specifications, sampling instructions, test methods and other Quality Control procedures; - (iv) To approve and monitor any contract analysts; - (v) To ensure the qualification and maintenance of his/her department, premises and equipment; - (vi) To ensure that the appropriate validations are done; - (vii) To ensure that the required initial and continuing training of his department personnel is carried out and adapted according to need.
+- (ii) To approve the instructions relating to production operations and to ensure their strict implementation; - (iii) To ensure that the production records are evaluated and signed by an Qualified Person; - (iv) To ensure the qualification and maintenance of his department, premises and equipment; - (v) To ensure that the appropriate validations are done; - (vi) To ensure that the required initial and continuing training of his department personnel is carried out and adapted according to need. - 2.8 The head of Quality Control generally has the following responsibilities: - To approve or reject, as he/she sees fit, starting materials, packaging materials, intermediate, bulk and finished products; - (ii) To ensure that all necessary testing is carried out and the associated records evaluated; - (iii) To approve specifications, sampling instructions, test methods and other Quality Control procedures; - (iv) To approve and monitor any contract analysts; - (v) To ensure the qualification and maintenance of his/her department, premises and equipment; - (vi) To ensure that the appropriate validations are done; - (vii) To ensure that the required initial and continuing training of his department personnel is carried out and adapted according to need.